 Have you done everything you can to treat your yard for weeds and disease, but it still has dead spots?
+Is your grass dying, but you don’t know why?
 You might have lawn-damaging bugs.
 Use our handy insect identification guide below to find out what’s wrong with your grass.

 White grubs are perennial pests of the cooler seasons and turf grasses.
 May and June beetles and Japanese beetles are found in all areas of Ohio and give birth to white grubs.
 The larvae eat organic matter including the roots of plants, and their damage first appears to be drought stress.
 Heavily infested turf first appears off color, grayish green, and wilts rapidly in the hotter weather.

 Continued feeding from the grubs will cause the turf to die in large irregular patches.
 The tunneling of the larvae cause the turf to feel spongy under your feet and the turf can often be rolled back like a loose carpet.
 Smaller grub populations may not cause turf injury, but predatory mammals that feed on grubs such as skunks, raccoons, opossums and moles dig in the turf in search of a meal.
 This can cause a considerable amount of turf damage.

 Most sod webworm larvae are less than one inch in length and are characterized by having a series of dark spots down their bodies.
 Some species have these same spots just lighter in color.
 The most common lawn damaging sod webworms in Ohio are the bluegrass sod webworms.
 The larvae of this species feeds only in the late fall and early spring when the turf is actively growing.
 All the sod webworm larvae spend the winter as a partially grown larva buried several inches deep in the soil.
 At the approach of warm weather in the spring, the larvae move upward towards the surface and begin feeding on the lush spring growth of grass.